danog/MadelineProtoDocs/docs/docs/UPDATES.md

             //
             // 'enableCache' => true,

-            // If the cache is enabled, specifies the cache TTL.
+            // If the cache is enabled, specifies the cache TTL in seconds.
             // If absent, defaults to the cache TTL specified in the global settings
             // 'cacheTtl' => 5*60,